A Holocaust book for young children

 One story I heard was of a teacher who showed their class the nature of the Holocaust by making them write down their dreams, then putting them in a bucket and burning them.

 It is not an easy line to tread, I suggest to Imber.
 Aged six, children have already heard the siren which goes off across Israel on Memorial Day and probably asked their parents about it, so they may well already have knowledge that six million Jews died.

 - Insight and analysis from BBC correspondents, journalists and writers from around the world

 - Broadcast on Radio 4 and BBC World Service

-Inside the Children's Memorial, a darkened structure of glass, mirrors and candles which seem to reflect forever, the names, ages and countries of some of the boys and girls who died in the
+Inside the Children's Memorial, a darkened structure of glass, mirrors and candles which seem to reflect forever, the names, ages and countries of some of the boys and girls who died in the Holocaust are read out.

-archive contains diaries and other artefacts left behind by those who died.
+The art gallery displays piteous and angry portraits and self-portraits made inside the ghettos and death camps, while the archive contains diaries and other artefacts left behind by those who died.